Chinmay-KB/project-kopie/README.md

 # project-kopie
-A simple browser extension to copy text from PC to phone over QR
+A simple browser extension to copy text from PC to phone over QR.
+You can download it for Microsoft Edge(Chromium) [here](https://microsoftedge.microsoft.com/addons/detail/kopie/llmgkefkiomomhcbnakdhpcaoadebhpl)

 ![Use case 1](https://raw.githubusercontent.com/Chinmay-KB/project-kopie/master/screenshots/kopie1.jpg)